achunt2143/W-Launcher/README.md

 * On some phones the shortcuts in the dock may not launch the intended application, specifically LG devices may launch Assistant Voice Search with phone and messaging
 * Status bar coloring is a little buggy
 * Contacts permission must be granted manually or launching Just Type... will crash launcher
+* When launching JustType you need to tap again on the search bar to bring up keyboard.

 ## Future Tasks